 (f) The Right to Be Forgotten.
 A data subject has the right ‘to be forgotten’ at any time.
 This means that you have the right to have your information securely destroyed at any time unless another superior legal or contractual obligation takes precedence.
 We have set standard retention periods for different kinds of personal data (see our Data Retention Policy) and if you do not make a ‘request to be forgotten’ when the relevant retention period is reached your information will be routinely deleted.
 Printed copies of any information will be confidentially shredded or if in a larger volume, it will be sent away for confidential disposal (using a commercial secure disposal service) and a certificate of destruction will be retained by the Data Protection contacts.

 Our Legal Bases for Collecting and Processing Personal Data

 - The type and amount of information we collect depends on why you are providing it.
 The Trust complies with the legal bases set out in the Data Protection Policy as relevant and as legally obligated which set out a number of different reasons for an organisation to legitimately collect and process data.
 You will always be made aware of these reasons when we collect and process your data.

 (a) Explicit Consent – where personal data is collected (e.g. when you sign up to receive a newsletter) in a non contractual context, the Trust prefers to provide clear information enabling you to sign up by ‘ticking’ a box in agreement, then collecting your personal data in a familiar way.

-(b) Contractual – to enable us to book courses or meeting facilities we require your infomation to maintain contact to enable us to make arrangements, process payment and for a period thereafter for tax and legal purposes.
-We collect this in a contractural form, providing clear information in a prominent position in booking processes and terms and conditions.
+(b) Contractual – to enable us to book courses or meeting facilities we require your information to maintain contact to enable us to make arrangements, process payment and for a period thereafter for tax and legal purposes.
+We collect this in a contractual form, providing clear information in a prominent position in booking processes and terms and conditions.
 Your agreement to this is recognised by your signature or online booking confirmation.